Name pronunciation: Pruh–kah-sh

 Statement of positionality: I am a first-generation Tamizhan-Canadian arrivant1 from Malaysia born and raised in Dish With One Spoon territory, the traditional territory of Anishinaabe, Mississaugas, and Haudenosaunee [Tkaronto/”Toronto”] who currently lives and works on unceded Lands stolen from Kanienkehá:ka Nation and the Anishinaabe [Tiohtiá:ke/Mooniyang/”Montréal”].

-Bio: Prakash Krishnan (he/him) is an artist-researcher and cultural worker exploring questions around accessibility, contemporary art, and education.
-He holds a MA in Media Studies and a Graduate Diploma in Communication Studies from Concordia University.
+Bio: Bio: Prakash Krishnan (he/him) is an artist-researcher and cultural worker exploring questions around accessibility, contemporary art, and education.
+He is the Public Programs and Education Coordinator at the Leonard and Bina Ellen Art Gallery.
+From 2019-2024, Prakash worked closely with members of AIM as the lab’s coordinator.
+He holds an MA in Media Studies and a Graduate Diploma in Communication Studies, both from Concordia University.
 He has published widely on feminist archives, contemporary art, and 2SLBGTQ+ organizing in the form of reviews, interviews, zines, and essays in addition to peer-reviewed, scholarly articles.
 His writing appears in PUBLIC, Plot(s) Journal of Design Studies, Canadian Journal of Communication, Design and Political Dissent: Spaces, Visuals, Materiality (ed.
 Traganou), and Cigale among others.

 1 Anti-colonial Chickasaw scholar Jodi Byrd expands on Barbadian poet Kamau Brathwaite’s conception of the arrivant to describe those who outside a strict Indigenous/settler binary.
 In the introduction of their book, The Transit of Empire: Indigenous Critiques of Colonialism, Byrd utilizes the term arrogant to “signify those people forced into the Americas through the violence of European and Anglo-American colonialism and imperialism around the globe” (p. xix).